imcharliesparks/GoodGame.GG/README.md

       have the `dateAdded` and `dateUpdated` props
 - [x] Fix bug where save game to modal checkboxes don't update properly
 - [ ] Fix descriptions being empty breaking bug (see persona 5 ultimate edition)
+- [ ] Get more user data (see SparkAssit project for how to do it)

+##### Final Design Changes

+- [ ] Find a better UX way of handling deletion, updates, etc., than just pushing router as path
+- [ ] Get an actual image for no image available
+- [ ] Add some way to discover games and see what games are on whose lists from your friends